learn-co-curriculum/phase-3-running-ruby-code/README.md

 - Run Ruby code from IRB
 - Run RSpec tests in Ruby

+## Introduction

+In this lesson, you'll get some practice running Ruby code, and see a few different ways to check what your code is doing.
+Make sure to code along to get comfortable in this new environment!

 ## Creating a Ruby Application

-Let's dive right in!
+Let's dive right in.
 To get started on any new Ruby application, the first thing we need is a file.
 Create a new file in this lab directory called `app.rb`.
 In this file, add the following: